AtmaVichara/daily_practice/ruby_practice/change/README.md

 So far only 4 tests passing.

 ### Reflection on Current Code: 06-12-2018
-The solution present is a greedy algorithm that takes the first occurrence of a solution, but doesn't present the right solutions for edge cases.
+The presented solution is a greedy algorithm that takes the first occurrence of a solution, but doesn't present the right solutions for edge cases.
 If the first coin is able to take from the amount, the algorithm will produce a solution, but not the optimal one.
 For example: in the case of
 ```ruby
  Change.generate([1, 5, 10, 21, 25], 63)
 ```